flywire/caption/README.md

 # caption - Manage markdown captions

 *caption* manages captions by applying style and auto-numbering to figure content.
-The vision is to apply to captions for any content and the next candidate will likely be tables.
+The vision is to apply to captions for any content with the next candidate likely to be tables.

-It is a fork of [yafg](https://git.sr.ht/~ferruck/yafg) so will conflict with that extension until it is refactored.
+*caption* is a fork of [yafg](https://git.sr.ht/~ferruck/yafg) so it might conflict with that extension until it is refactored.

 # yafg - Yet Another Figure Generator